Wisconsin Leather Company Building: History

 Leather-making in the mid-1800s required animal skins, of course.
 It also required tanning agents, which could be extracted from the bark of oak, chestnut, and hemlock trees.
-And it required water for washing away the wastes and for transportation.
+And it required water for washing away the waste and for transportation.
 Northern Wisconsin had vast stands of hemlock, the Midwest produced skins, and the Milwaukee River supplied water for washing and access to the Great Lakes for transportation.
 The first tannery in Milwaukee was started by Daniel Phelps in 1842.

 Out in central New York state, Rufus Allen, Sr. had established a tannery in Cazenovia by 1809.
 By the 1840s the tanning bark out there was exhausted, so the family moved their tannery west to Milwaukee.
 In 1846, Rufus's son William and Edward P. Allis opened the Empire Leather Store at 149 East Water Street in Milwaukee, describing their business as "wholesale and retail dealers in sole and upper leather of every description, including harness leather, bridle skirting, linings, and findings."
 By 1850 the firm's name was "Wisconsin Leather Company."

 In 1850 the company also bought 1,200 acres of hemlock in Manitowoc County and set up a tannery for upper-leather at Two Rivers.
 Supplies were shipped to it from Milwaukee and finished leathers were shipped back to Milwaukee.
-The Two Rivers tannery had 134 tanning vats on the ground floor and drying an storage on the second floor.
+The Two Rivers tannery had 134 tanning vats on the ground floor and drying and storage on the second floor.
 In 1850-51 it was considered the largest in the Midwest, requiring 7,000 tons of tanbark and processing 60,000 hides.

 In 1870 the company built another tannery - this one for upper and harness leather - in the Kinnickinnick basin, which included a receiving building, a beam house, tanning vats, an engine house, a grinding and leeching house, and a finishing building.
 It was said to be the largest tannery of its kind in the country at that time.
 By 1872 Wisconsin Leather was one of the largest tanners in the country.